-Leslie Huntington enters her 14th season in 2014-2015 as the University of Wisconsin-Eau Claire’s head softball coach.
-She is the Blugolds’ all-time winngingest coach with a 369-188 record since spring 2014.
+Leslie Huntington enters her 15th season in 2015-2016 as the University of Wisconsin-Eau Claire’s head softball coach.
+She is the Blugolds’ all-time winngingest coach and earned her 400th career win on March 20, 2016.

 In 2008 Huntington led the Blugolds to an NCAA Division III national championship, the first in program history.
 In 2007 the team finished third in the nation.

 Between 2004-2006, Huntington received three WIAC Coach of the Year awards in a row, each year the Blugolds won WIAC titles, the first time in WIAC history a team won three straight.
 She was also named WIAC Coach of the Year in 2012.